 It puts some of the training responsibility on the employees, something Atti Riazi, CIO of the United Nations, believes is important.
 “It is the employees’ responsibility to develop themselves, and it is the organization’s responsibility to support that development”.

-Save Millions by Ensuring Your Employee Training Programs are Effective
+Save Big by Ensuring Your Employee Training Programs are Effective